blib-la/captain/README.md

 - **Cross-Platform Compatibility** ⏳: We're steering towards supporting Linux and macOS users soon.
 - **Expanded Local Models** 🧠: Look forward to local models like CLIP for context-aware captions and Llava, offering multi-modal capabilities akin to GPT-Vision.
 - **AI-Assisted Creativity** 🎨: Future updates will introduce live painting with AI and training custom models, like LoRA for Stable Diffusion.

----

-This update keeps the format consistent with your existing style while incorporating the new marketplace feature and the improved live reporting for caption generation.

 ## Getting Started